openservicemesh/osm-docs/content/docs/guides/certificates.md

 ...
 ```

 The outcome of deploying Vault in your system is a URL and a token.
-For instance the URL of Vauld could be `http://vault.osm-system-ns.svc.cluster.local` and the token `xxx`.
+For instance the URL of Vault could be `http://vault.$osm_namespace-ns.svc.cluster.local` and the token `xxx`.

+> Note: `$osm_namespace` refers to the namespace where the osm control plane is installed.

 #### Configure OSM with Vault